MatthijsMu/MatthijsMu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Analysis, Measure, Probability
+  - Functional Analysis, Measure Theory
+  - Manifolds
+  - Random Graphs
+  - Algorithms, Discrete Optimisation
-  - Algorithms
+  - Algebra
-  - A bit of Quantum Mechanics

 # Education to show in About widget
 education: